NEW ZEALAND ROBOT OLYMPIAD 2023

 – Make robots can be controlled wired/wireless on site.
 Cannot use commercial kit specialized for Battle Soccer.

-– Size limit: A4 paper size within 20cm height
+– Size limit: A4 paper size within 20cm height; Less than 3Kg.

-– Competition ground and ball type will be announced in the competition.
+– Competition ground and ball types will be announced in the competition.

 – Play a soccer game to make goals and keep the ball for 1 minute.